Placement Rules (5.0.3)

 Rule ClassBase ClassPurpose

-WithinTilemapBoundsRuleTileCheckRuleRestricts placement to valid tilemap cells
+WithinTileMapBoundsRuleTileCheckRuleRestricts placement to valid tilemap cells

-CollisionsCheckRuleTileCheckRuleChecks for overlapping physics
+CollisionCheckRuleTileCheckRuleChecks for overlapping physics

 ValidPlacementTileRuleTileCheckRuleBasic validity check

-SpendMaterialsRuleGenericPlacementRuleConsumes inventory/materials after successful placement
+SpendMaterialsRuleGenericPlacementRuleConsumes inventory/materials after successful placement; reusable generic inventory-spend rule

 Rule lifecycle